How to Use a Prayer Wheel

 Visualizations with Prayer Wheels

 As part of the positive intentions that you bring to mind when you spin the prayer wheel, you may also include visualizations in your mind.
 It’s important to see the wheel as an extension of the Body, Mind and Speech of the Buddha.
-Our body spins and moves the wheel, we recite the mantras or prayers with our speech and with our minds we visualize and use our intention to bless all beings and bring peace and happiness to the world.
+Our body spins and moves the wheel, we recite the mantras in the prayer with our speech, and with our minds we visualize and use our intention to bless all sentient beings and bring peace and happiness to the world.
 Spinning the prayer wheel while visualizing and meditating is an incredibly powerful practice.
 For example, visualizations could include:

 When to use a Prayer Wheel